tomasf/evnia/README.md

 - `wIndex = register address`

 This is the only confirmed useful namespace for this monitor on macOS.

+The current Swift library uses the write path directly.
+The read form is documented here because it was confirmed during reverse-engineering and is part of the same protocol family.

 Example:
 - write register `0xE100` -> `0x40 / 0x80 / 0x0000 / 0xE100`